2019 MIT ENERGY CONFERENCE

 Industry professionals, students, researchers, engineers, academics, policymakers, analysts, and folks enthusiastic about the future of energy and energy technologies are all encouraged to attend.
 The conference is open to both domestic and international attendees.

-Are there lodging accommodations for attendees?
+Was there lodging accommodations for attendees?

 Hotels in the area: